xanderbylo/hometown-homepage/README.md

 ## :bulb: Things I learnt

 * How to use Figma as a Web Developer to build websites from a design
+* How to change image brightness on hover

 ## :page_facing_up: Credits